alejomartinez8/delilah-resto-api/README.md

 DB_NAME=delila-resto-db
 ```

-2. Install mysql and create a new databe with the same name above (`DB_NANE`), alternatively you can create it with the next command after created `.env` fila and adding the env vars:
+1. Install mysql and create a new databe with the same name above (`DB_NANE`), alternatively you can create it with the next command after created `.env` file and adding the vars:

 ```bash
 sequelize-cli db:create